Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 | Airline Coverage | Wide, includes many Online Travel Agencies (OTAs) | Wide, includes some budget airlines | Wide, focuses on major airlines |
 | Additional Feature | Hotel & car rental search, trip planning tools | "Everywhere" search, car rental, hotel | Integrated to the Google Ecosystem |

+They all share the overarching goal of finding the best possible price-performance ratio for the desired product, in our case airline tickets, and then forwarding the user to the page of the selected airline to ultimately book the ticket there.
+But they differ in scope and orientation.
+Metasearch engines act as a **middle platform**.

 # Understanding the Landscape: Kayak vs. Skyscanner vs. Google Flights
 Travelers have several options, with Google Flights and Skyscanner being major contenders.
 Google Flights shines with its user-friendly interface, clear price trend charts, and flexible date search grids.
 Skyscanner excels at "Everywhere" searches for budget-conscious travelers, including results for multi-modal journeys with trains.
 Kayak offers a comprehensive search engine encompassing airlines and OTAs, and offers more filters when booking compared to its rivals.